 What is travel instruction?

-Travel instruction is the professional activity of teaching individuals with disabilities, seniors, and others how to use public transportation independently and safely to access their environment and community.
+Travel instruction is the professional activity of teaching individuals with disabilities, seniors, and others how to use fixed-route public transportation independently and safely to access their environment and community.
 Travel instruction includes at least three different services:

 - Transit orientation explains transportation systems by sharing information about trip planning, schedules, maps, fare systems, mobility devices, and benefits and services.
 It may be conducted in a group or one-on-one.